77777kaz77777/documentation-and-cheat-sheets/linux-general/linux_source_installation_guide.md

+## Comprehensive guide for building and installing software from source code on Linux.

-## Installing software from source on Linux involves downloading the raw source code, satisfying its dependencies, compiling it into executable binary files, and placing those binaries into your system path.
+ Installing software from source on Linux involves downloading the raw source code, satisfying its dependencies, compiling it into executable binary files, and placing those binaries into your system path.

 ---